air canada baggage allowance policy

 • Always place the following items in your carry-on bag in order to avoid damaging them and regularly inspect them:

-To minimize the risk of losing baggage, consider these strategies:
+To minimize the risk of losing baggage, consider using these tips:

-• Attach durable luggage tags with your contact information both inside and outside your bags.
+• Make sure it has durable luggage tags attached, with your contact information both inside and outside your bags.

 Summary:

-Air Canada has various lenient policies that govern the operations of various sectors of the airline.
-So the Air Canada baggage allowance policy is one of them that states the allowances and the limitations of the baggage that passengers are allowed to carry.
+Air Canada has various lenient policies that govern the operations of various airline sectors.
+So, the Air Canada baggage policy is one of them, and it states the allowances and limitations of the baggage that passengers are allowed to carry.
 You can go through all of the important points mentioned above.
-And if you still have any questions about the baggage policy, you can directly contact us via the number mentioned below.
+If you still have any questions about the baggage policy, you can contact us directly at the number mentioned below.

 Frequently Asked Questions: